Venafi/ecosystem-docs/docs/engagement/prospective-developers.md

-Venafi Ecosystem is always welcoming new and past Developers to join and participate in building the future where all machine identties are protected. <br>
+Venafi Ecosystem is always welcoming new and past Developers to join and participate in building the future where all machine identities are protected. <br>

 Developers get access to: <br>